rgeraldes24/hyperion/docs/contributing.rst

 As a summary:

-* Use passive voice for technical reference, for example language definition and internals of the Ethereum VM.
+* Use passive voice for technical reference, for example language definition and internals of the Quantum Resistant VM.
 * Use active voice when describing recommendations on how to apply an aspect of Hyperion.

 For example, the below is in passive voice as it specifies an aspect of Hyperion: